Alpha Sigma Phi (Philippines)

-Alpha Sigma Phi Philippines, Inc. (ΑΣΦ, commonly known as Alphans) is a co-ed service fraternity with 34 active undergraduate chapters, colonies and interest groups.
+Alpha Sigma Phi Philippines, Inc. (ΑΣΦ, commonly known as Alphans) is a co-ed service fraternity with 38 active undergraduate chapters, colonies, and interest groups.

 History

-From anecdotal sources, it appears that four groups used the Greek letters "Alpha Sigma Phi" as their fraternal name.
+Alpha Sigma Phi Philippines was formed from the merger of several groups with the same name.
+From anecdotal sources, it appears that four groups used the Greek letters Alpha Sigma Phi as their fraternal name.